rrovetto/Space-Policy-Law-Ontology/README.md

 # The Space Policy & Law Ontology
+Alternate title: The Astronautical Policy and Law Ontology (APoLO)

 An ontology providing formal representations, metadata, and formal vocabularies for the discipline of space policy and law. test robertrovetto